uber/tchannel/golang/guide/Thrift_Hyperbahn.md

 ## Go client

-Note: The client interface is still in active development.
+Note: The client implementation is still in active development.

 To make a client that talks, you need to: